 Some Iranians abroad, including in the United States, want to replace the regime with a constitutional monarchy led by Reza Pahlavi, the U.S.-based son of the late former Shah and a U.S.-trained combat pilot.
 The Shah's son, born in 1960, has condemned the regime for the 2009 crackdown and called for the international community to withdraw representation in Tehran.
 He appears periodically in broadcasts in Iran through Iranian exile-run stations in California, as well as in other Iran-oriented media.
-He gave a lecture at the Washington Institute for Near East Policy in December 2018.

 Pahlavi has always retained some support from the older generations in Iran, but he has tried to broaden his following by denying he seeks to restore the monarchy.
-Since March 2011, he has increasingly cooperated with and possibly attempted to co-opt-younger leaders in a "National Council of Iran" (NCI), which was established with over 30 groups in April 2013.
-The Council drafted democratic principles for a post-Islamic republic Iran but it suffered defections and its activity level diminished to the point where it largely disbanded.
+Since March 2011, he has increasingly cooperated with-and possibly attempted to co-opt-younger opposition figures.
 In April 2018, a discovery in Tehran of a mumified body was possibly that of his grandfather, Reza Shah, who ruled from 1925-1941 and is remembered fondly by some Iranians for instituting law and order.
+The regime blamed the Shah's son, as well as the rival People's Mojahedin Organization of Iran (see box below) for instigating some of the protests that took place in November 2019.

 Student dissident groups composed of well-educated, Westernized urban youth have been the backbone of the Iranian opposition.
 The Office of Consolidation of Unity is the student group that led the 1999 riots but which later became controlled by regime loyalists.
 An offshoot, the Confederation of Iranian Students (CIS), led by U.S.-based Amir Abbas Fakhravar, believes in regime replacement and in 2013 formed a "National Iran Congress" to advocate that outcome.
 The group has drafted a constitution, modeled after western constitutions, for a future republic of Iran.
 Cofounder Arzhang Davoodi has been in prison since 2002 and in July 2014 was sentenced to death.
 The sentence has not been implemented to date.
+Some of these dissidents have sought to use news channels on the Telegram network, one of which was called Amadnews, to exert influence.
+The founder of Amadnews, Ruhollah Zam, was lured from his base in France, captured, and brought to Iran in October 2019 by an IRGC operation.